-Already working in the metal trades and want to go to the next level?
-Melbourne Polytechnic's post-trade Certificate IV in Engineering - Fabrication will enhance your existing skills and knowledge through three fabrications streams: light, heavy and welding.
+Already working in the metal trades and want to reach the next level?
+Melbourne Polytechnic's post-trade Certificate IV in Engineering - Fabrication will enhance your existing skills and knowledge.

 Advance your skills in the fabrication trade

-Take your skills to the next level with a qualification that will allow you to step up to foreman, leading hand or estimator roles and also allows access to Welding Technology Institute of Australia (WTIA) welding certification.
+Take your skills to the next level with a certificate that leads to foreman, leading hand or estimator roles; and gain access to welding certification from Weld Australia (formerly Welding Technology Institute of Australia).

 Go with quality training